Betula Pendula Youngii

 Share this product

-About Betula Pendula Youngii
+About Your New Betula Pendula Youngii

 Betula pendula ‘Youngii’, or Weeping Silver Birch, is a graceful deciduous tree known for its arched, pendulous branches, white papery bark, and fine, serrated green leaves that turn vibrant golden yellow in autumn.
 A naturally dome-shaped variety, it brings softness and structure to gardens and landscapes.